What is Down's syndrome and how does it affect children? Find out more in our article.

 What is Down’s syndrome?

-Down’s syndrome is a genetic difference caused by an extra chromosome in a person’s cells (Sherman et al, 2007).
+Down’s syndrome is a genetic difference caused by an extra chromosome in a person’s cells (Diamandopoulos and Green, 2018).
 In most cases, it isn't inherited.
-It's simply the result of a one-off genetic change in the sperm or egg.
+It's simply the result of a one-off genetic change in the sperm or egg (NHS, 2019; Diamandopoulos, and Green, 2018).

 Is anyone more likely to have a baby with Down’s syndrome?